Yandex Cloud

 Troubleshooting locking issuesTroubleshooting locking issues

-Detected locks indicate unoptimized queries.
-Try optimizing problematic queries.
+The detected locks indicate unoptimized queries.
+Try optimizing the problematic queries.

-If a cluster shows poor performance combined with a small amount of free disk space, one or more hosts in the cluster may have switched to the "read-only" mode.
+If a cluster shows poor performance when its free disk space is limited, one or more cluster hosts may have switched to "read-only" mode.

 The amount of used disk space is displayed on the Disk space usage per host, top 5 hosts graphs on the cluster monitoring page.